+The Unknown Location is an empty subelement.

+The LCI subelement includes the location information defined in coordinate-based geographic location format for the location subject provided in the Location Configuration Request.

-An LCI report includes Latitude, Longitude, Altitude, and optional Azimuth information.
-The LCI report format is shown in Figure 8-187 (Measurement Report field format for Location Configuration Information Report(#1692)).
+The LCI subelement format is shown in Figure 8-187.

 This structure and information fields are little-endian, per conventions defined in 8.2.2 (Conventions), and are based on the LCI format described in IETF RFC 6225(#1692).

-The definition of elements within the LCI report are as defined in Section 2.2 of IETF RFC 6225(#1692) (July 2011) or as defined herein.
+The definition of elements within the LCI subelement are as defined in Section 2.2 of IETF RFC 6225(#1692) (July 2011) or as defined herein.

-NOTE—An example of fixed/fractional notation, using the longitude of the Sears Tower from p.
-28of IETF RFC

-6225(#1692) (July 2011):

-Longitude 87.63602 °(#1491) West (or –87.63602 °(#1491)),

-Using (#273)2s complement, 34 bit fixed point, 25 bit fraction,

-Longitude = 0xf50ba5b97,

-Longitude = 1101010000101110100101101110010111 (big-endian)

-DSE registered location expression for a Longitude resolution of 34-bits:

-Bits 56–61 Longitude resolution = (bit 56) 0 1 0 0 0 1 (bit 61)

-Bits 62–86 Longitude fraction = (bit 62) 1 1 1 0 1 0 0 1 1 1 0 1 1 0 1 0 0 1 0 1 1 1 0 1 0 (bit 86)

-Bits 87–95 Longitude integer = (bit 87) 0 0 0 1 0 1 0 1 1 (bit 95)

-The octets in transmission order = E2 E5 96 2E D4.
+NOTE—Appendix C of RFC6225 provides examples of how to encode longitude, latitude, altitude and uncertaincies.

 The RegLoc Agreement field is set to 1 to report that the STA is operating within a national policy area or an international agreement area near a national border (see 10.12.3 (Registered STA operation)); otherwise, it is 0.